 When God arose to judgment,

 To deliver all the oppressed of the earth.
+Selah

 a.
 You, Yourself, are to be feared: Asaph thought of the importance of giving honor and reverence – a healthy fear – to the great God.
-He emphasized the personal aspect of it; that God Himself is to be feared, more than the things He may do.
+He emphasized the personal aspect of it – that God Himself is to be feared, more than the things He may do.

 b.
-Who may stand in Your presence when once You are angry: Our respect and reverence to God goes beyond admiration of His greatness.
+Who may stand in Your presence when once You are angry: Our respect and reverence for God goes beyond admiration of His greatness.
 It is also connected to our knowledge of His righteousness, His power, and His authority as Judge.
 We understand that God is the best friend and the worst enemy.

 c.
 When God arose to judgment, to deliver all the oppressed of the earth: God uses His righteous might not primarily to defend Himself, but to deliver all the oppressed.
 He cares about the poor and needy, and every wrong will be set right or recompensed when God rises to judgment.